pigly-di/pigly/packages/pigly/README.md

 native usage relates to using this package directly without any typescript transformer.

-Its pretty simple: create a kernel, create symbol->provider bindings, then get the resolved result with `get(symbol)`
+Its pretty simple: create a kernel, create symbol-to-provider bindings, then get the resolved result with `get(symbol)`

 ```
 import { Kernel } from 'pigly';